elatov/elatov.github.io/_posts/2013-03-11-monitor-different-systems-with-zenoss.md

 	$ echo $?
 	0

 <p>No errors were reported and the correct status was returned.
-I didn&#8217;t have a battery in the controller, so initially I remove that check but re-enabling the check and re-running the command I would get this:</p>
+I didn't have a battery in the controller, so initially I remove that check but re-enabling the check and re-running the command I would get this:</p>
 	$ libexec/check_aacraid
 	battery status of controller 1 not optimal!&lt;br /&gt;
 	$ echo $?
 	1

 <p>We can see that the status is now 1 (Warning), which is expected.
 So the script was working just fine.
-Now we need to create a local template for our device and add a new &#8220;Data Source&#8221; to the template.
+Now we need to create a local template for our device and add a new "Data Source" to the template.
 If we just add the Data Source to the original template, it would impact any Machine that is part of that template.
-So go to the &#8220;Infrastructure&#8221; tab and select our FreeBSD machine.
+So go to the "Infrastructure" tab and select our FreeBSD machine.
 We will see this:</p>
 <p><a href="http://virtuallyhyper.com/wp-content/uploads/2013/02/zenoss-freebsd_details.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/02/zenoss-freebsd_details.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/02/zenoss-freebsd_details.png" alt="zenoss freebsd details Monitor Different Systems with Zenoss" width="1227" height="603" class="alignnone size-full wp-image-6594" title="Monitor Different Systems with Zenoss" /></a></p>
-<p>Then from the bottom left corner, select &#8220;Add Local Template&#8221;:</p>
+<p>Then from the bottom left corner, select "Add Local Template":</p>
 <p><a href="http://virtuallyhyper.com/wp-content/uploads/2013/02/zenoss_add_local_template_button_g.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/02/zenoss_add_local_template_button_g.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/02/zenoss_add_local_template_button_g.png" alt="zenoss add local template button g Monitor Different Systems with Zenoss" width="273" height="490" class="alignnone size-full wp-image-6692" title="Monitor Different Systems with Zenoss" /></a></p>
 <p>Then name the Template as you desire, here is how mine looked like:</p>
 <p><a href="http://virtuallyhyper.com/wp-content/uploads/2013/02/zenoss_add_local_template.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/02/zenoss_add_local_template.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/02/zenoss_add_local_template.png" alt="zenoss add local template Monitor Different Systems with Zenoss" width="588" height="290" class="alignnone size-full wp-image-6595" title="Monitor Different Systems with Zenoss" /></a></p>
 <p>Then you will see this:</p>
 <p><a href="http://virtuallyhyper.com/wp-content/uploads/2013/02/zenoss_new_local_template.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/02/zenoss_new_local_template.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/02/zenoss_new_local_template.png" alt="zenoss new local template Monitor Different Systems with Zenoss" width="683" height="440" class="alignnone size-full wp-image-6596" title="Monitor Different Systems with Zenoss" /></a></p>
-<p>Notice you new Template under the &#8220;Monitoring Templates&#8221; Section.
-Now click on the &#8216;+&#8217; button and name your command, here is how mine looked like:</p>
+<p>Notice you new Template under the "Monitoring Templates" Section.
+Now click on the '+' button and name your command, here is how mine looked like:</p>
 <p><a href="http://virtuallyhyper.com/wp-content/uploads/2013/02/zenoss_add_command.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/02/zenoss_add_command.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/02/zenoss_add_command.png" alt="zenoss add command Monitor Different Systems with Zenoss" width="304" height="125" class="alignnone size-full wp-image-6597" title="Monitor Different Systems with Zenoss" /></a></p>
-<p>Once added, select the &#8220;Data Source&#8221; and click on the Gear -> &#8220;View and Edit Detail&#8221;:</p>
+<p>Once added, select the "Data Source" and click on the Gear -> "View and Edit Detail":</p>
 <p><a href="http://virtuallyhyper.com/wp-content/uploads/2013/02/zenoss_data_source_edit_details_g.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/02/zenoss_data_source_edit_details_g.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/02/zenoss_data_source_edit_details_g.png" alt="zenoss data source edit details g Monitor Different Systems with Zenoss" width="662" height="447" class="alignnone size-full wp-image-6693" title="Monitor Different Systems with Zenoss" /></a></p>
 <p>then fill out all the fields like so:</p>
 <p><a href="http://virtuallyhyper.com/wp-content/uploads/2013/02/zenoss_data_source_details_dialog.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/02/zenoss_data_source_details_dialog.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/02/zenoss_data_source_details_dialog.png" alt="zenoss data source details dialog Monitor Different Systems with Zenoss" width="788" height="486" class="alignnone size-full wp-image-6598" title="Monitor Different Systems with Zenoss" /></a></p>
-<p>and &#8220;Save&#8221; the config.
+<p>and "Save" the config.
 Go back to the Zenoss server and as the <strong>zenoss</strong> user run the following:</p>
 	zencommand run -d 192.168.1.101 -v10

 <p>There is a going to be a bunch of output, but here are the important snippets:</p>